TanStack/table/docs/api/features/expanding.md

 getToggleExpandedHandler: () => () => void
 ```

 Returns a function that can be used to toggle the expanded state of the row.
 This function can be used to bind to an event handler to a button.

+If the row does not have subrows, it cannot be expanded.
+In that case, the returned function will do nothing, and the expanded state of the row will remain unchanged.

 ## Table Options